 In an audacious bid to sell more products, footwear label Shoegarden urged people to wear slippers to work but is there more to this marketing gimmick?

-Shoegarden says its encouragement to swap brogues for booties is in response to changing attitudes in the workforce, where more relaxed dress codes are being adopted.
+Shoegarden says its encouragement to swap brogues for booties is in response to changing attitudes towards office design and employee comfort, where more relaxed dress codes are being adopted.
 Shoegarden even added that wearing its range of indoor slippers in the office can increase productivity, saying it has found wearing slippers to work to be ‘tremendously beneficial’ for its own workplace performance.

 The link between staff comfort & productivity